Shauna N. Gillooly, PHD

 Research

-Citizen Mobilization Amid Violence in Latin America
+Citizen Mobilization and Political Violence in Latin America

 My research examines citizen mobilization and social movements in Latin America amid political violence and threats from non-state armed actors and criminal groups.